tddg/ds5110-spring23/lectures/lec3.md

 * **Lec3a:** the design and architecture of GFS, data replication mechanisms, how GFS serves reads and writes.
 * **Lec3b:** the design, the programming model, the workflow of typical MapReduce applications (Word Count), and the fault tolerance model of MapReduce.
-* how the MapReduce computing framework interacts with the underlying GFS.
+* **Putting it all together:** how the MapReduce computing framework interacts with the underlying GFS.

 ### Lecture slides